 Do I Need a License to Be a High School Guidance Counselor?

 Have you ever had a high school guidance counselor that helped you in a time of need?
 Do you want to be there for students who are confused or just need some help?
 If you answered yes to these questions, read on to learn more about becoming a high school guidance counselor, including licensure and education requirements.
-Schools offering Counseling degrees can also be found in these popular choices.

 High School Guidance Counselor Licensure

 In order to be a high school guidance counselor, you'll need state licensure or certification.
 You'll also have to meet your state's minimum education requirements or those set by an employer.
 If you're working for a public school, you might be required to have a teaching certificate in addition to a separate counseling certificate or endorsement.

 Licensing and certification requirements are determined by each state and can include an examination, teaching experience and field experience in school counseling.
 The majority of states also require you to pass a criminal background check.
 To maintain your license, you may need to complete continuing education.